ldiazcharris/examples_ITS_v2/Example_2/Readme.md

 The signals for platforms are named P, and signals for level crossings are named X. A consecutive number of signals is assigned for each type of signalling.

-Figure 10 shows the configuration of the RNA GUI application needed for this step of analysis.
+The configuration of the RNA GUI application needed for this step of the analysis is shown in Figure 10.

 ![Figure 10](config_3.png "Figure 10")

 *Figure 10.
 Configuring RNA to obtain signals for line borders(L),buffer stops(T),rail joints (J), platforms(P) and level crossings(X).*

-Notice that RNA can be configured to avoid adding this signalling when the level crossing and the platform are close together; therefore, the signalling between them is unnecessary.
+Notice that RNA can be configured to avoid adding duplicate signals when the level crossing and the platform are close together, as discussed in [1], and therefore, the signalling between them is unnecessary.
 However, this configuration is not accessible by the end user, since it is a special parameter in the RNA source code.

 It is necessary to introduce signals before the train reaches the level crossing as explained in Algorithm 5, explained in [1] section "III.
 SIGNALLING GENERATION".

 A railway platform is where the passengers wait for trains to arrive and depart.
 Therefore, it is necessary to have a departure signal after the platform.
 This logic is implemented using Algorithm 6, explained in [1] section "III.
 SIGNALLING GENERATION".

-Figure 11 shows (in red letters) the signals Generated due level crossings and platforms.
+In red letters, the signals Generated due level crossings and platforms are shown in Figure 11.

 ![Figure 11](Figure3.png "Figure 11")